 Carola Hansson was born in Stockholm in 1942.
-She is married and lives in Uppsala, where she has conducted studies in history of art, philosophy, history of literature and the Russian language.
+She is married and lives in Stockholm after having resided for many years in Uppsala, where she has conducted studies in history of art, philosophy, history of literature and the Russian language.
 Between 1979 and 1988 she worked as a playwright for the Swedish Television and in 1980 she published, together with Karin Lidén, a much discussed book of unofficial interviews with Soviet women, Moscow Women.

 Carola Hansson’s works have been sold to Germany, Finland, Lithuania, the Netherlands, Russia, Switzerland, China, Ukraine and Great Britain.
 She has been honored with several awards, among them The Bonnier Prize, Signe Ekblad-Eldh Award, Swedish Radio Novel Prize and more.

 For foreign rights, please contact her agent, Carina Deschamps.